On mixing enhancement by secondary baroclinic vorticity in shock-bubble interaction: A novel mixing time for VD SBI

-By considering compression rate $\eta$, the canonical mixing time theory of P\'eclet number $\Pen$ can be applied for PS SBI.
-Further taking SBV enhanced stretching into account, the VD inertial effect represented by $\Gamma/\Delta UR$ is modelled.
+By considering the compression rate $\eta$, the canonical mixing time theory of P\'eclet number $\Pen$ can be applied for the PS SBI.
+Further, taking SBV enhanced stretching into account, the VD inertial effect represented by ${At}^+$ is modelled.
 To compare the scaling of passive scalar and variable density, figure~\ref{fig: scale} shows the relationship of three dimensionless numbers with mixing time $\overline{t}$.
-For $Pe-\overline{t}$ relation, $\overline{t}$ is defined as:
+For the $Pe\sim\overline{t}$ relation, $\overline{t}$ is defined as:

-$Pe^{1/3}$ scaling is observed for the passive scalar bubble in figure \ref{fig: scale-1}, which satisfies the scaling law proposed by \citet{meunier2003vortices} and \cite{marble1985growth}.
-However, in variable density cases, $Pe^{1/4}$ is dominating the overall range of mixing time, which means $\Pen$ is less critical in the VD case than in the PS case.
-Next, compression rate scaling is concluded.
-For $\eta-\overline{t}$ relation, $\overline{t}$ is defined as:
+where $|{At}^+|=0$ for PS SBI cases and $t_\mathfrak{m}$ is the measured mixing time for PS or VD SBI referring to table~\ref{tab: t_m}. $Pe^{1/3}$ scaling is observed for both passive scalar cylindrical bubble and variable density ones in figure \ref{fig: scale-1}, which satisfies the scaling law proposed by \citet{meunier2003vortices} and \cite{marble1985growth}.
+Next, compression rate scaling is examined.
+For the $\eta\sim\overline{t}$ relation, $\overline{t}$ is defined as:

 The compression rate for PS SBI and VD SBI shows a nearly linear relation with mixing time in figure \ref{fig: scale-2}.
-Finally, due to the inertial density effect from SBV acceleration in VD SBI, a new dimensionless number $\Gamma/(\Delta UR)$ is derived.
-For $\Gamma/(\Delta UR)-\overline{t}$ relation, $\overline{t}$ is defined as:
+Finally, the dimensionless number $1+3/2|{At}^+|$ is derived to reflect the density effect from SBV enhanced stretching added to a vortical flow.
+For the $(1+3/2|{At}^+|)\sim\overline{t}$ relation, $\overline{t}$ is defined as:

-From figure \ref{fig: scale-3}, $1/4$ scaling of $\Gamma/(\Delta UR)$ is shown, which means the inertial effect has the same level influence of P\'eclet number in variable density flows.
-This dimensionless number's physical meaning can be interpreted as the competition between stretching of main circulation and acceleration from SBV.
-When the bubble density increases, i.e. small $\Delta U$, the mixing time becomes longer as predicted by (\ref{eq: t_b*}).
-That means under the same conditions of the circulation, diffusivity, and compression, the mixing time of VD SBI comes near the one of PS SBI, and the density inertial effect has a weak influence on mixing.
-When density inertial induced velocity difference is zero, equation (\ref{eq: time}) shows that the scaling of variable density mixing can degenerate to pure passive scalar mixing.
+From figure \ref{fig: scale-3}, $-2/3$ scaling of $1+3/2|{At}^+|$ on mixing time is shown, which means that the density effect decreases the mixing time through SBV enhanced stretching in variable density flows.